New Tarantula Keepers

 I have been asked numerous times in the group to make a video about how I set up my lights for my tarantula enclosures and what kind of lights I use.
 So here is a video that explains what type of lights I utilize in my setups and how I hook them all up together.
 This video also covers a little bit of the science behind what wavelengths of light tarantulas can actually see.
 Lighting your tarantula enclosures is not necessary as the ambient room light will provide sufficient light for a day and night cycle.
 Though many people, like myself, want to light up the enclosure to make them look cool and show them off to their friends.
 It also makes it easier when viewing them, feeding, or just doing general maintenance.
 This can be a very dangerous thing as well since most lights put out way to much heat and could easily dehydrate and eventually kill your pet tarantula.
 So I make sure to show you the lights I use personally that have worked well for me.

-Lighting can make your tarantula enclosures look amazing, but when it comes to breeding and raising spiderlings, the focus shifts from aesthetics to survival.
-Successfully caring for slings on a small scale is one thing, but what does it take to run a full-scale tarantula nursery?
-From hatching egg sacs to managing hundreds—or even thousands—of tiny spiderlings, a professional breeding operation requires serious knowledge, patience, and the right setup.
-In the next video, we’ll take an inside look at a tarantula nursery and see what it takes to raise the next generation of arachnids.
+Lighting can make a tarantula enclosure look amazing, but when it comes to breeding and raising spiderlings, looks are the least of your concerns.
+At that point, it is all about survival.
+Raising a few slings is one thing.
+Running a full tarantula nursery is something else entirely.
+From hatching egg sacs to managing hundreds or even thousands of tiny spiderlings, a professional breeding operation takes serious knowledge, patience, and the right setup.
+In the next video, we are going behind the scenes of a tarantula nursery to see what it really takes to raise the next generation.

 How To Keep Your Tarantulas Warm in the Winter - Spiderling Nursery